-We highly recommend installing a Carbon Monoxide (CO) Alarm in your home.
-This, in addition to properly maintaining your gas appliances, will help to ensure that Carbon Monoxide levels are kept at a minimum throughout your home.
+We highly recommend installing a Carbon Monoxide Alarm in your home.
+This, in addition to properly maintaining your gas appliances, will help to ensure that CO levels are kept at a minimum throughout your home.

 - Proven electrochemical sensor (10 year life)

 - Sealed lithium battery